coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Your Auth0 domain should be your `[YOUR_USERNAME].auth0.com` .

-The next step to securing the API is to use the libraries installed and our Auth0 API credentials to implement token authentication on our backend.
+The next step to securing the API is to use the libraries installed and your Auth0 API credentials to implement token authentication on the backend.
 To do this, simply replace the code in `server.js` with the one below:

 ```javascript